-One of the most important things you can do to protect your baby is to take a CPR class online, download our free Infant Rescue Guide, or at your local health facility and review safety procedures.
+One of the most important things you can do to protect your baby is to take a CPR class online, download our Infant Rescue Guide, or at your local health facility and review safety procedures.
 Some resources:

 Babies have immature immune systems and organs.
 This is why, for example, you must cook meat well done, refrain from offering raw fish, and ensure your baby is not getting too much sodium, which can be lethal in certain amounts.
 When preparing food for your baby, make sure you:

 Wash your hands thoroughly before, during, and after cooking

 Wash cutting boards, knives, counters, and hands after handling raw meat or fish

 Wash fruits and veggies well—before you cut them.
 Including avocados and melons

 Defrost food in your refrigerator (not on the counter or at room temperature)

 Cook food thoroughly.
 Meat and fish should be well done, eggs firm and not runny

 Cut round foods (grapes, blueberries, cherry tomatoes, etc.) into vertical quarters

 When buying canned foods, opt for no sodium added or low-sodium brands